adamfhiy/chicago/README.md

 open-ended, covering 24 to 113 hours, and is not comparable in width to the others.
 No shift had a null length.

-### Long hours are not the same as hard work

-Trips per shift stops rising at about 14 hours.
-A 22 hour shift takes 13.5 fares, the same as a 15 hour one.
-Those extra hours produce nothing.

-This is the 8 hour rule showing through.
-A vehicle that works a normal day, parks for 6 hours, then takes one late fare is recorded as a single long shift because the gap never reached 8 hours.
-Those vehicles were switched on, not busy.

-Ranking on hours therefore rewards idle time.
-Trips are reported alongside hours in the output so the two can be separated.

 ### Caveat: this measures vehicles, not drivers

 `taxi_id` is a medallion, not a driver.